Contact Burnham Law today!

 At this point, you and your spouse can have an agreement drafted by your attorneys for the judge to approve if you’ve settled all of the issues.
 If not, you may need to negotiate through your attorneys or use a mediator.
 During mediation sessions, a neutral third party will help both parties iron things out.
 Keep in mind that child custody, child support, spousal support and other matters are addressed in a decree of legal separation, and that this decree is often the basis for the divorce later.
 It can also be converted into a divorce decree, so it’s important that you do not agree to things you are not comfortable with as you go through the legal separation process.
 Trying to reverse agreements made during your separation in the divorce process can be stressful and will make the process more expensive in most cases.

 After you have legally separated, you can have your separation decree become a divorce decree as soon as six months after the decree’s issuing have passed.
 The process is quite simple: you must notify your spouse in the required manner that you wish to convert the separation decree into a decree of dissolution of marriage.
 If your spouse does not formally object, your legal separation decree will become a divorce decree once the court grants the conversion.

 A legal separation may be the right route for you if you want to separate from your spouse but aren’t ready for a divorce yet.
-Speak to an experienced and strategic attorney at The Burnham Law Firm about your legal separation to ensure your interests and rights remain protected as you go through this process.
+Speak to an experienced and strategic attorney at Burnham Law about your legal separation to ensure your interests and rights remain protected as you go through this process.